 - Students Admitted Directly after Bachelor’s Degree in CS or a Related Field: Must complete a minimum of 32 hours of graduate credit.
 Of the 32 hours, at least 16 hours must be CS course work at the 500 level, excluding CS 590, CS 595, CS 596, CS 597, CS 598, and CS 599.
 At most 8 hours of preapproved non-CS graduate courses may be counted toward the overall requirement.

 - Research Methods: Required.
 Candidates must earn 4 hours in CS 590 within the first two years of enrollment.

-- Departmental Qualifying Examination: Required; written.
+- Departmental Qualifying Examination: Required; written and oral.

-- Preliminary Examination: Required; oral.
+- Preliminary Examination: Required; written and oral.

 - Dissertation Required.
 Candidates must earn CS 599 credit of at least 48 hours beyond a master’s degree and at least 72 hours beyond a bachelor’s degree.

 - MS in Computer Science Direct PhD students, as well as a student whose master’s degree is in a discipline other than computer science and a student whose master’s degree in computer science is from a non-US institutions, may apply to receive the MS in Computer Science after passing the preliminary examination.
 The request must be approved by the preliminary exam committee and director of graduate studies, and students must meet all requirements for the MS degree.
 The MS in Computer Science will be granted in the semester they meet the university graduation deadlines.

 PhD students are admitted with at least four years of guaranteed support in the form a teaching or research assistantship during the academic year.
 Renewal of all financial support each semester is subject to satisfactory progress in our PhD program.
 The assistantships provide waiver of tuition and some fees and a stipend of at least $2,510 per month (AY 2022-23 rate).